 Feed bugs in the afternoon and evening.
 Be sure to dust your crickets with calcium that has D3 in it the first feeding of crickets everyday..The rest of the day don't need to be dusted.

 Keep your dragon and cages clean and your dragon will stay healthy.
-Dragons do need to be fecal checked by a vet. at around 8-12 months of age and will need their first worming then.
+Dragons do need to be fecal checked by a vet. at around 10-12 months of age and will need their first worming then if needed.
 I don't recommend worming a dragon younger than that unless the dragon has been sick and ordered by a vet.

-If you Still feel you want to use sand after they have ajusted a couple months to their new home and cage and have reached 14 inches you can do so...
+If you Still feel you want to use sand after they have adjusted a couple months to their new home and cage and have reached 14 inches you can do so...
 But it will not be as healthy for the dragon as paper.
-There is no way you can get all the fecal out of sand and the dragon will ingest this when it is eating and catching insects.
-Will also be breathing in the dust from the sand and ammonia from the fecal waste.
+There is no way you can get all the fecal out of the sand and the dragon will ingest this when it is eating and catching insects.
+Will also be breathing in the dust from the sand and ammonia from the fecal waste and so will you!
 NOT GOOD!

 Please be sure to feed you new dragon the right sized food.
-Greens and insects should NOT BE BIGGER THAN THE SPACE BETWEEN THE DRAGONS EYES.
-The dragon can choke on large food items.
+Greens and insects should NOT BE BIGGER THAN THE SPACE BETWEEN THE DRAGONS EYES WIDITH WISE.
+The dragon can choke on large food items OR GET IMPACTED.
 Babies and Juveniles are fed 60 % Mustard greens , 20 % Collard greens cut very thin with 20 % grated yellow squash with peel on all mixed together...

-Babies eat Lots of crickets, NO MEAL worms to dragons under 10 inches.
+Babies eat Lots of crickets, NO MEAL WORMS ever.
 They can get impacted and die on those things.
-We don't feed meal worms at all here , EVER.
+We don't feed meal worms at all here .
 If you still have any questions feel free to ask.
 Better to be safe than Sorry.

 How To House And Care For Crickets